Criminal Mischief Defense

 For damages in excess of $1,500, and depending on the degree of damage to a residence, a farm or to a public utility, criminal mischief convictions are punishable as felonies and can, in extreme cases, carry prison terms of more than 20 years and fines of $10,000.

 From the above, you can see that criminal mischief charges can carry very heavy penalties.
 Plus, when you consider that potential costs to you or your family of having a conviction on your criminal record, you can easily see why a criminal mischief conviction is something that you want to avoid.
-In the Houston area, if you have been charged with criminal mischief, you should contact the Houston criminal defense firm of Sharp & Driver, Attorneys at Law.
+In the Houston area, if you have been charged with criminal mischief, you should contact the Houston criminal defense firm the Law Office of Matthew D. Sharp.

-The criminal defense lawyers of Sharp and Driver will bring years of experience handling criminal mischief cases to your side and will provide the most aggressive defense possible for your case.
+The criminal defense lawyers of The Law Office of Matthew D. Sharp will bring years of experience handling criminal mischief cases to your side and will provide the most aggressive defense possible for your case.